 No lover of Haydn should be without a recording of the “Maria Theresia” symphony (number 48), which is one of my favorite Haydn symphonies (and one of the few by the composer that retained its popularity through the nineteenth century).
 Its first movement, resplendent again with Haydn’s wonderful horn-writing, is one of the most viscerally exciting things Haydn wrote.
 Here is a performance with natural horns in period style by Thomas Fey: Haydn: Symphonies 48 & 56

 Staying with orchestral music, Haydn’s Trumpet Concerto is justly one of his most celebrated pieces.
-Here is a recording by Mark Bennett and the usually bland Trevor Pinnock that is the most exciting version I have heard: Haydn: Concertos
+Here is a recording by Mark Bennett and Trevor Pinnock that is the most exciting version I have heard: Haydn: Concertos

 Finally, for the daring among who wish to dip your toes into Haydn’s operas, here is a one-disc set of overtures and arias that is rip-roaring fun; the cover picture of soprano Anna Bonitatibus says it all: Haydn: Opera Arias & Overtures